 According to a recent study, the biggest category of phishing—responsible for 34.7% of all phishing attempts—is targeted towards webmail and Software-as-a-Service (SaaS) users.
 The same study revealed an increase of 11% in the last year in the number of business email compromise (BEC) attacks sent from free webmail providers—from 61% to 72%.
 Over half of these used Gmail to deliver their attacks.

 But how successful are these attacks?
-Well, according to Terranova’s 2020 Gone Phishing Tournament report, almost 20% of all employees are likely to click on phishing links sent via email and, of those, 67.5% go on to enter their credentials on a phishing website.
+Well, according to Terranova’s 2021 Gone Phishing Tournament report, almost 1 in 5 of all employees are likely to click on phishing links sent via email and, of those, over 70% go on to download a malware file from a phishing website.

 The bottom line?
-13.4% of employees are likely to submit their log-in credentials on a phishing page.
+14% of employees are likely to download malware from a phishing page.